Christian Pulisic Profile

 He finished his first season with Chelsea by scoring 11 goals and providing 10 assists.
 Overall, he played in 34 games with 27 starts.

 The hamstring injury sustained in the FA Cup final caused Pulisic to miss the beginning of the delayed 2020/21 season, for which he was assigned the No. 10 shirt.
-He debuted on October 3 and played in five games before getting injured again.
+He returned on October 3 and played in five games before getting injured again.
 In this period, he scored in the Champions League group stage against Krasnodar on October 28.

 Career in the United States national team